 - Reserves staff will upload articles, book excerpts, audio, and video clips on Brightspace.
 To request, please use the Reserves Request Form.
 The following restrictions apply:

-- One chapter per book and no more than 10% of the book, if protected by copyright.
+- One chapter per book and no more than 10 percent of the book, if protected by copyright.

 - One article per journal issue.

 - 15 items maximum for items that need copyright permission (articles from electronic databases do not require copyright permission).
 The limit for copyright fees is $200 total for each permission granted for reserves use.

 - All photocopied submissions must include the copyright page (books) or copyright message (articles).